 Technology, such as Artificial Intelligence (AI), will continue to advance and influence business models.
 Learning in the flow of work as well as the role of continuous learning and self-improvement will become more pronounced in corporate life.
 More detailed analytics will be involved in corporate learning.

-Continue reading to find out more about the corporate learning trends for 2019 and utilize the predictions in order to plan your corporate learning strategy for the upcoming year.
+Continue reading to find out more about the elearning trends for 2019 and utilize the elearning expert’s predictions in order to plan your corporate learning strategy for the upcoming year.